jaderigby/segments/README.md

 </segment-elem>
 ```

-If you notice, we drop the "segment" class in favor of a named tag, and just declare the "thirds" part.
-Then, since this is web components, the children have their own tags, as well.
+If you notice, we drop the "segment" class in favor of a named tag, and just declare the "thirds" class.
+Then, the children have their own tags, as well.

-(_Note: The reason each element has a beginning and an ending name portion (such as the "x" on "minor" and "major") seperated by a hyphen is because of the way that the web component spec was written.
+(_Note: The reason each element has a beginning and an ending name portion (such as the "x" on "minor" and "major") separated by a hyphen is because of the way that the web component spec was written.
 Just know that it is on purpose._)

-Here's a list of the web component tags available to you:
+Here's a list of the available web component tags:

 - panel-wrapper
 - panel-inner